Sam-Dunlap/Train-Mogul/README.md

 In order to test the project, you will need to download [Godot](https://godotengine.org), then download this repository and open it from the Godot editor.
 You can then use F5 to run a debug version of the game.

-You can expect a fully playable version of this game within Q1 2023, and a tested and polished release by the end of the year.

 If you are interested in this project or any others I am working on, feel free to email me at sdunlapwebdev@gmail.com.

 ## License Information